 How is verb tense used in academic English essays?

-This is the third and final lesson about Verb Tense.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Verb Tense.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce 150 of the most common academic verbs

 – Explore the general uses of the past and present tenses